Witness Post: Neal Brendel

 Brendel and Rollings

-Pamela is a powerful force in her own right.
-She has been a legal specialist, securing roles at Buchanan Ingersoll & Rooney, where she became an equity partner.
-She rose through the ranks to serve as the Vice-Chair of Corporate Finance within the firm.
-In 1992 she moved to a new role as in-house council at PNC Bank Corp.
+In 1992 Pamela moved to a new role as in-house council at PNC Bank Corp, a top-tier US regional bank.
 There she honed her specialties of general corporate law, mergers and acquisitions, commercial transactions and corporate finance.
 During her time at PNC Pamela managed the legal staff focusing on loan documentation, capital markets, real estate and business “workouts.”
-Later in her career, Pamela served as part-time in-house counsel for the Pittsburgh Parks Concervancy of Western Pennsylvania.
+Later in her career, Pamela served as part-time in-house counsel for the Pittsburgh Parks Conservancy of Western Pennsylvania.

 Legal Career in Pittsburgh and Beyond